RaitaroH/WhatsApp-DeepDark/README.md

 Also, credit where credit is due. ([@KDE](https://github.com/KDE), [@horst3180](https://github.com/horst3180), [@linuxmint](https://github.com/linuxmint), [Firefox](https://www.mozilla.org/en-US/firefox/new/), [YouTube](https://www.youtube.com/) and [Discord](https://discordapp.com/))

+## Installing

+#### Using a browser extension:
+* Stylus - get the addon for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/), [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) and [Opera](https://addons.opera.com/en-gb/extensions/details/stylus/).
+* This is only available using Stylus (see the [documentation](https://github.com/openstyles/stylus/wiki/Usercss)).
+* Also see the documentation for information about customizing the theme. :tada:

 Theme as a userstyle [here](https://userstyles.org/styles/149830/whatsapp-deepdark).

 ### **You can also install all my themes at once from [here](https://gitlab.com/RaitaroH/Import-All-Deepdark).**